Addressing the Impact and

 Session 5.
 Strengthening Resilience and Self-Care

-Seminar attendance will be limited to 15 persons.
-The 5 sessions will engage participants in looking at concepts and practice relevant to their own situation and services.
+The 6 sessions will engage participants in looking at concepts and practice relevant to their own situation and services.
 This seminar series will be provided by Zoom.

 Meet your Lead Facilitator: Elaine Zook Barge